MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/new-onedrive-sync-client.md

 ## Differences between syncing files in SharePoint Server and SharePoint Online

-If your organization also uses the OneDrive sync app to sync files in Office 365, here’s what will be different for users who sync on-premises files.
+If your organization also uses the OneDrive sync app to sync files in Microsoft 365, here’s what will be different for users who sync on-premises files.

 ### Single Top Level URL
 The OneDrive sync client only allows synchronization with a single URL (including all Document Libraries in all Site Collections and subsites of the specified URL).
 It is not possible to add additional top-level URLs (Web Applications or Host-Named Site Collections) for the OneDrive synchronization client with SharePoint Server 2019.